iciis/moz-pro-alternatives/README.md

 ## Key Features to Look for in a Similarweb Alternative

-When searching for an **Ahrefs alternative**, it’s important to choose a tool that offers the most essential SEO features.
-While you may not get everything Ahrefs provides, the right features can still help you grow your traffic and improve your site’s performance.
+When searching for an **Moz Pro alternative**, it’s important to choose a tool that offers the most essential SEO features.
+While you may not get everything Moz Pro provides, the right features can still help you grow your traffic and improve your site’s performance.

 ### **1. Keyword Research**